 United States (placement firm and in-house)

 US placement firms (Belay, Boldly, Time etc, Prialto): $35 to $79/hr depending on provider and tier.
-Belay charges roughly $42/hr for part-time W-2 VAs, Boldly $63/hr for dedicated 40-hour blocks.
+Belay is commonly reported at ~$42/hr for part-time W-2 VAs, Boldly $63/hr for dedicated 40-hour blocks.
 These firms handle vetting, payroll, and account management; the markup pays for the W-2 employer relationship.

 In-house W-2 (you employ directly): $25 to $50/hr base rate, but the fully loaded cost is closer to $35 to $50/hr after payroll tax (7.65% FICA), unemployment insurance, workers comp, health benefits ($500 to $1,200/mo), 401k match, equipment, and software.
 A $25/hr base VA hits $32 to $34/hr loaded.
 A $35/hr EA hits $44 to $48/hr loaded.